emoncms/emoncms/docs/Backup.md

 ## Backing up a raspberrypi or emoncms.org account

-### Backing up your emoncms.org account (or other remote server account)
+### Backing up an emoncms.org account (or other remote server account)

-**(Optional) To view your data on the backup computer install emoncms on your backup computer**
+**(Optional) To view data on the backup computer a local emoncms installation is required**

-Create an account and note down your mysql credentials.
+Create an account on the backup emoncms installation and note down the mysql credentials.

 1) Download the usefulscripts repository: [https://github.com/emoncms/usefulscripts](https://github.com/emoncms/usefulscripts)